-- Postage – How many stamps will your wedding invitation take to post (lots of people get caught out and order A5 invitations, which use C5 envelopes.
-These bigger sizes take 2 stamps to post)
+- Postage - How many stamps will your wedding invitation take to post?
+(Lots of people get caught out and order A5 invitations, which use C5 envelopes.
+These bigger sizes take 2 stamps to post - doubling your postage cost)

-- Postcode – Include the postcode if you are asking for postal RSVPs – we want no excuses for why those RSVPs haven’t arrived!
+- Postcode - Include the postcode with your address if you are asking for postal RSVPs - we want NO excuses for why those RSVPs haven't arrived!

 - RSVP date - around one month before the wedding (More tips on setting your RSVP date here.)